-- ➤ Mosenthein-Ivory Landing Phase 4 (April 2014) - ➤ Eliza Point-Greenfield Bend Phase 3 (April 2014) - ➤ Dogtooth Bend Phase 5 (April 2014) - ➤ Mosenthein-Ivory Landing Phase 5 (June 2015) - ➤ Boston Bar Side Channel Restoration and Island Creation Project (April 2016) - ➤ Grand Tower Phase 5 (June 2016) - Dogtooth Bend Phase 6 (July 2016) - ➤ Burnham Island Sandbar Creation Project (June 2017)
+- Mosenthein-Ivory Landing Phase 4 (April 2014) - Eliza Point-Greenfield Bend Phase 3 (April 2014) - Dogtooth Bend Phase 5 (April 2014) - Mosenthein-Ivory Landing Phase 5 (June 2015) - Boston Bar Side Channel Restoration and Island Creation Project (April 2016) - ➢ Grand Tower Phase 5 (June 2016) - Dogtooth Bend Phase 6 (July 2016) - Burnham Island Sandbar Creation Project (June 2017)

-The potential adverse impact to MCB habitat identified in the SEIS is a product of the continued construction of river training structures for the purpose of obtaining and maintaining the authorized navigation channel.
+The potential adverse impact to MCB habitat identified in the SEIS is a product of the continued construction of river training structures for the purpose of obtaining and maintaining the authorized navigation channel throughout the MMR.
 As such, the SSEA's for new construction of river training structures for other purposes under the Project were deemed not to have a significant adverse impact on this habitat, so these SSEA's were not reevaluated with the habitat model.
-This includes work constructed in accordance with the Project's Biological Opinion and in coordination with the U.S. Fish and Wildlife Service for the District's Endangered Species Act obligations (i.e., Boston Bar Side Channel Restoration, Burnham Island Sandbar Creation), and the work completed under Dogtooth Bend Phase 6 to prevent the formation of a channel cut-off.
+This includes work constructed in accordance with the Project's Biological Opinion and in coordination with the U.S. Fish and Wildlife Service for the District's Endangered Species Act obligations (i.e., Boston Bar Side Channel Restoration, Burnham Island Sandbar Creation).
+As well as the work completed under Dogtooth Bend Phase 6, which was completed to prevent the formation of a channel cut-off, and did not include any work on MCB habitat.
 The five remaining work areas were assessed for impacts to shallow to moderate-depth, moderate- to high-velocity habitat.